Bud Billiken Parade and Picnic: Parade

 and Dr. Martin Luther King Drive at the southern border of the Douglas community area, south of the landmark Victory Monument.
 It continues south to 55th Street in Washington Park.
 This route covers approximately 2 mi.
 This route takes the parade through the Grand Boulevard and Washington Park community areas.

 Grand Marshal

 A notable person or persons are invited each year to serve as Grand Marshal, often featuring politicians, musicians, or entertainers.
 Chicago native Chance the Rapper served as the Grand Marshal for the 88th annual parade in 2017.
 Chicago native and singer Chaka Khan served as the Grand Marshal at the 2014 parade.
 Rapper T.I. served as Grand Marshal for the 83rd annual parade in 2012.

 Theme

-Bud Billiken Parade is themed every year by the parade committee.
+The Bud Billiken Parade is themed every year by the parade committee.
 The tradition began in 1940 when the parade organizers themed the parade "Americanism" to demonstrate patriotism in the US within the African-American community.
 Other themes over the years: